dieterich-lab/ImmunOMICS/README.md

 The workflow shown below allows predicting COVID-19 severity from scRNA-seq data.
 The workflow parameters should be set in the config file provided as a parameter for the snakemake command.
 The inputs are:

-- The training sets: list of datasets that will be used for the training
+- The training sets: list of datasets that will be used for the training.
 - The testing sets: list of datasets to be tested by the trained model
+- The reference dataset used for Seurat mapping as an example you can use [seurat example](https://www.sciencedirect.com/science/article/pii/S0092867421005833?via%3Dihub)
 - The output directory
-- The number of Top genes differentially expressed between conditions to be selected

 <p align="center">
   <img src="immun2sev.png" width="1000">